Company Resolution

 Determine the purpose and required format

-Identify the specific corporate action requiring a resolution and determine whether the receiving institution (bank, SARS, CIPC, etc.) has a prescribed format.
-If the bank provides its own resolution form, use it.
-If not, use this template.
-Determine whether the resolution requires board approval only (most routine matters) or also requires shareholder approval (check the MOI for reserved matters).
+Identify the specific corporate action requiring a resolution — opening or closing a bank account, changing signatories, appointing an auditor, registering with SARS as a representative taxpayer, authorising a specific contract, granting a power of attorney, or registering on the Central Supplier Database.
+Determine whether the receiving institution (bank, SARS, CIPC, procurement office) has a prescribed format — most major South African banks provide their own forms for account opening and signatory changes, and they typically insist on using their form rather than a generic template.
+If the bank provides its own form, use it; if not, use this template.
+Determine whether the resolution requires board approval only (most routine matters fall within the board's management powers under Section 66(1)) or also requires shareholder approval — check the MOI for any reserved matters.

 Gather required information and documents